jennakangg/jennakangg.github.io/index.md

 ---

 ## About Me
-I'm a first-year Computer Science Ph.D. student at New York University (NYU), advised by Dr. Qi Sun.
-My research interests center on improving immersive experiences in 3-D and AR/VR applications, with a focus on accelerating and enhancing graphics systems using machine learning techniques.
-I am particularly interested in studying and exploiting human perception through cognitive, perceptual, and vision sciences to enhance the experience and draw inspiration from.
+Hello!
+I am a first-year Computer Science Ph.D. student at New York University (NYU), advised by Dr. Qi Sun.
+My research aims to improve immersive experiences by studying visual perception to optimize graphics systems, specifically how perception influences behavior and task performance in computer graphics applications.
+I am also interested in how generative AI grounded in perception can be leveraged to create more naturalistic, responsive, and perceptually aligned experiences in immersive environments

-I am also interested in using HCI strategies for AR/VR 3-D displays, focusing on how users navigate and react within virtual spaces, investigating unique behavioral quirks to enhance immersion and interaction in these environments.

 I achieved my B.S. in Computer Science at the Georgia Institute of Technology in 2024, where I was advised by Dr. Thad Starner.